nfagerlund/puppet-docs/source/puppet/4.7/reference/environment_isolation.md

 The generated metadata is using another experimental feature in Puppet called Pcore.
 Pcore is the name we have given to the Puppet type system including new extensions that make it possible to describe objects in the Puppet language and to map them to implementation types (for now Ruby classes, later other possible runtime languages).

-As of Puppet 4.6.0, the generated Pcore logic is considered to be write only, and it may change in a future Puppet release.
+As of Puppet 4.6.0, the generated Pcore logic is considered to be write only, and it might change in a future Puppet release.
 (When you're deploying a new Puppet version, a `generate type --environment <env> --force` should be executed).

 The generated Pcore uses the `.pp` extension because it is regular Puppet logic that is parsed by the regular parser and evaluated by the regular evaluator.
 The expressions used in the generated files should however not be used in regular manifests.